9 Incredible Benefits of Apple Cider Vinegar and Honey

 As you can see, the case for a daily dose of apple cider vinegar is pretty strong, but which type is best?

-Chances are that you might already have a bottle of it at the back of your pantry and you’ll experience many of the benefits of apple cider vinegar from whatever type is available in your local store.
+Chances are that you might already have a bottle of it at the back of your pantry and you can experience many of the benefits of apple cider vinegar from whatever type is available in your local store.

-How Often and in What Ways Should ACV be Taken?
+How Often and in What Ways Should Apple Cider Vinegar and Honey Be Taken?

 If you want to start to experience the health benefits of apple cider vinegar for yourself, what’s the best way to take it?